 - Work together on the investigation but have each player (or smaller teams of players) submit an individual guess of whodunit.
 The materials will be available to the group equally, but each player (or team) will take notes and come to conclusions independently.
 They can discuss the case, but with a competitive edge.
 You can declare winners after the solution is presented.

-- Click here for the boxed set!
-The boxed version is a fantastic gift.
-Place the recipient's name in the text field of the shopping cart on your order.
-The instant download cannot be gifted, as there are no game-license transfers allowed with the game license.
+- Boxed version The instant download cannot be gifted, as there are no game-license transfers allowed with the game license.

 YOUR GAME WILL INCLUDE: